Hyperdeterminants from the $E_8$ Discriminant: Introduction

 Since Sylvester, Schl\"afli, and Cayley in the 19th century, efficient expressions of resultants, discriminants and hyperdeterminants have been key for solving polynomials.
 General resultants are provably difficult to compute \cite{HillarLim09mosttensor, sparseElimination}.
 On the other hand, for polynomials with extra structure like those that often come from applications \cite{DAndreaPoisson,HongMinimair, CCDRS_Discriminants, ErimisPan}, sparse resultants can often be computable because of the extra structure they inherit \cite{CannyEmiris, MR1251972, sparseElimination}.

-For a basic example take quadratic forms viewed as symmetric matrices, which use all the parameters (say $(a_{ij})$) that square matrices use, however there are linear dependencies among the parameters.
-If we only use new parameters $p_{ij} = \frac{1}{2}(a_{ij}+a_{ji})$ with $i\leq j$, projecting away from the skew-symmetric part, for instance, we see the matrix determinant applied to a symmetric matrix as a sparse resultant.
-Since determinants are easy to compute (with Gaussian elimination, for instance), this is the standard way to compute the discriminant of the quadratic polynomial associated with the symmetric matrix.
+Consider quadratic forms viewed as square matrices $(a_{ij})$ restricted by linear dependencies causing the matrix to be symmetric.
+By projecting away from the skew-symmetric part we use roughly half as many parameters $p_{ij} = \frac{1}{2}(a_{ij}+a_{ji})$ with $i\leq j$, hence the matrix determinant applied to a symmetric matrix may be viewed as a sparse resultant.
+Since determinants are easy to compute (via Gaussian elimination), this is the standard way to compute the discriminant of the quadratic polynomial associated with the symmetric matrix.
 A central theme of this article is sparse (up to a natural change of coordinates) resultants.